-Pre-cooking the filling makes our favorite apple pie foolproof.
-Pair it with an all-butter crust for a dessert that begs to be enjoyed with seconds!
+Pre-cooking the filling makes this Homemade Apple Pie foolproof.
+Pair it with an all-butter crust and a scoop of vanilla ice cream for a dessert that begs to be enjoyed with seconds!

 I used to have the most difficult time making consistently good apple pies.
 It seems a simple enough process, right?
 Toss apple slices, sugar, a thickener, and spices into a pie crust and bake.

-Then, there were the pies that looked beautiful when pulled out of the oven, with fully-cooked apples (score!), only to find a gigantic gap between the top crust and filling upon slicing.
+Then, there were the pies that looked beautiful when pulled out of the oven, with fully-cooked apples (score!).
+I’d slice it and my excitement would quickly turn to disappointment as I found a gigantic gap between the top crust and filling.

 I’m not a big fan of surprises when cooking and baking for guests.
 The holidays can be busy enough without adding unpredictable pies to the mix!

-So, I decided to start researching alternative pie-making methods a few years ago and found a simple technique that has morphed into our favorite apple pie: par-cooking the filling.
+I started researching alternative pie-making methods about a decade ago and found a simple technique that has become our favorite homemade apple pie: par-cooking the filling.

 I first read about par-cooked apple pie filling in Joy of Cooking, and have since come across several recipes that utilize a similar method.